Vanessa Vanjie Mateo: Career

 Vanessa Vanjie Mateo was featured on the September 2018 issue cover of Gay Times.
 She appeared with Nina Bo'nina Brown for two episodes of the WOWPresents internet series "Fashion Photo RuView" on November 3 and 17, 2018, filling in for Raja and Raven.
 She appeared with Silky Nutmeg Ganache and Derrick Barry for an episode of the fourteenth season of Germany's Next Topmodel in 2019.
 On May 12, 2019, Vanessa Vanjie Mateo was sponsored by Chips Ahoy! for a social media post for Mother's Day, which got homophobic backlash.

 On April 23, 2024, Vanessa Vanjie Mateo was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.

-She is one of the most followed queens from Drag Race, and has accumulated over 1.5 million Instagram followers as of October 2021.

 Music

 Vanessa Vanjie Mateo released her first single, "I'm Vanjie", on June 21, 2018.
 She appeared in the music video for Iggy Azalea's "Sally Walker" on March 14, 2019.
 She performed as a backup dancer to the song on Jimmy Kimmel Live! in April 2019.
 Vanessa Vanjie Mateo was also in the video for Azalea's "Started" with Trixie Mattel.